SystemSpace/Compendium/compendium.rst

 What happened to Kaneja's creator?
   He shattered himself, after being caught for being the creator of the worst System.

+What can you tell us about Infinity?
+  Above all, Infinity is a non-profit.

+  It's a System built for broadcasting everything.
+You can access the System using your Identity from any open System.

+What was the System that was deleted for Aurora for the TSUKI Project?
+   It was just a dev system and didnt host any souls, but it was still heavily used.

+How can you access a System that doesn't host souls?
+  Souls will always be hosted by the System that created them.
+If you are in LFE but you go to some other System, your soul will still be hosted in LFE.
+This is also why the human experiment is so interesting to us.

 The Ha7 System